PatientSamurai/InstantRunoffBot/README.md

 7. The '!vote help' command will print usage commands.

 How instant runoff voting is handled:
-1. If there are currently any candidates with a majority of the remaining votes, that candidate wins.
+1. If there are currently any candidates with a majority of the remaining #1 votes, that candidate wins.
-2. If there is no candidate with a majority of the votes, the bot will pick a candidate to remove.
+2. If there is no candidate with a majority of the remaining #1 votes, the bot will pick one candidate to remove:
-3. If there is a single candidate that has the least number of #1 votes, the bot will eliminate that candidate.
+    1. If there is a single candidate that has the least number of #1 votes, the bot will eliminate that candidate.
-4. If there are multiple candidates with the least number of #1 votes, the bot will compute a "preference score" for each candidate:
+    2. If there are multiple candidates tied with the least number of #1 votes, the bot will compute a "preference score" for these tied candidates:
-    - A person who voted that candidate "last" this gives the candidate 1 point.
+        - A person who voted a candidate "last" gives the candidate 1 point.
-    - If a person voted that candidate "second to last" this gives the candidate 2 points.
+        - A person who voted a candidate "second to last" this gives the candidate 2 points.
         - etc.
-5. If there's a single candidate with the lowest score, the bot will eliminate that candidate.
+    3. If there's a single one of these candidates with the lowest preference score total, the bot will eliminate that candidate.
-6. If there are multiple candidates tied for the lowest score, the bot will eliminate a random one of those candidates.
+    4. If there are multiple candidates tied for the lowest score, the bot will eliminate a random one of those candidates.
-7. Once the bot has removed a loser, the bot will defragment all the voters' remaining votes to make sure every voter's votes are promoted.
+5. Once the bot has removed a loser, the bot will defragment all the voters' remaining votes to make sure every voter's votes are promoted.
-8. Repeat step 1.
+6. Loop to step 1.

 # Development